Skip to main content

 Work Study guarantees me a job, right?

 Work Study provides funding for jobs; it does not guarantee that a student will get a job.
 Most employers ask that you complete an application form and/or participate in an interview process.
-Many times these interviews can be conducted over the phone.
-Again, the staff at the Student Involvement and Employment Office is available to assist you.
+Often these interviews can be conducted over the phone.

 Where can I use Work Study?